-From June 15–17, 2021, in partnership with the Meadows Center for Preventing Educational Risk at The University of Texas at Austin, Humanities Texas will hold an online institute on teaching reading at the sixth-, seventh-, and eighth-grade levels for both social studies and English language arts (ELA) teachers.
+From June 15–17, 2021, in partnership with the Meadows Center for Preventing Educational Risk at The University of Texas at Austin, Humanities Texas held an online institute on teaching reading at the sixth-, seventh-, and eighth-grade levels for both social studies and English language arts (ELA) teachers.

-Content will be aligned with the TEKS.
-Sessions will include interactive presentations on the science of teaching reading and content-area literacy with an emphasis on social studies texts.
-A detailed scheduled is forthcoming.
+Content was aligned with the TEKS.
+Sessions included interactive presentations on the science of teaching reading and content-area literacy with an emphasis on social studies texts.

-The program faculty includes Jennifer Schnakenberg (UT Austin), Diane Haager (Cal State LA), and María Elena Argüelles (independent education consultant).
+The program faculty included Jennifer Schnakenberg (UT Austin), Diane Haager (Cal State LA), and María Elena Argüelles (independent education consultant).